mdneuzerling/ptvapi/README.md

 [![R build status](https://github.com/mdneuzerling/ptvapi/workflows/R-CMD-check/badge.svg)](https://github.com/mdneuzerling/ptvapi/actions)
 <!-- badges: end -->

-This package provides a friendly interface to the Public Transport Victoria (PTV) API.
+This package provides a friendly interface to the Public Transport Victoria (PTV) timetable API.
 Results are returned as tibbles where possible, and authentication is handled under the hood.

+**This package is an unofficial wrapper of the Public Transport Victoria timetable API.
+The author of this package is not associated with Public Transport Victoria.**

 ## Installing